sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 1. The metadata that you specify when you create a package version is the same metadata that is contained in your Salesforce DX project and version control system.
 Packages promote the source-driven development approach and use the source format that Salesforce DX uses.
 2. With package versions, you have an immutable, versionable artifact that can be used in CI, UAT, etc. The same artifact that passes all your CI tests and UAT can be installed in your production orgs.
 3. Packages promote modular development where you can organize your functionality into logical, modular, interdependent units, and use packaging for deployment and organization.
 You get all the good things that come with modular, iterative development practices.
 4. You can express dependencies among packages.
-With this capability, you can embrace a modular approach where each package represents a set of metadata that represents a distinct unit of functionality with well-defined dependencies among packages.
+With this capability, you can embrace a modular approach where each package contains a set of metadata that represents a distinct unit of functionality, with well-defined dependencies among packages.
 5. Packages can be tracked in the installed org because they show up as installed packages with a set of associated metadata.
 In the production org, for a given metadata, you can view the package it is associated with, and for a given package, you can view the set of all metadata owned by the package.
 Whether it’s during staging or deployment, Packages ease the task of tracking what is part of an artifact compared to existing technologies like change sets.
 6. Packages provide a repeatable, scriptable and trackable way to manage change as you develop functionality using Salesforce DX.